Bitcoin-ABC/bitcoin-abc/doc/build-osx.md

     NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
 Building with Qt5 is recommended.

-2. Install the OS X command line tools:
+2. Install the macOS command line tools:

 `xcode-select --install`